marinasundstrom/AccessControl/README.md

 There has been some drastic restructuring going on since then.

-My goal is to recreate my original Raspberry PI set up, and to create guides on how to set up everything.
+My goal is to recreate my original Raspberry PI set up, and to create guides on how to set everything up.

 ## Todo
 Here is a list of what is to be dones: